raspberrypilearning/star-collector/en/step_3.md

 --- /task ---

-You only want the Star to be collected if the GameObject that has collided with it is the Player.
+You only want the star to be collected if the GameObject that has collided with it is the Player.
 Unity uses **Tags** to label GameObjects.
-Unity includes a 'Player' tag.
+Unity includes a Player tag.

 --- task ---

-Select your **Player** GameObject and sets its 'Tag' to `Player` using the drop-down menu:
+Select your **Player** GameObject and set its Tag to `Player` using the drop-down menu:

 ![The Inspector window with the Tag drop-down menu showing the Unity default tags, including 'Player' tag.](images/tag-menu.png)